Quasi-Experimental Shift-Share Research Designs: Appendix Results

 where $\boldsymbol{S}$ is an $N\times N$ diagonal matrix with elements $s_{n}$, $\bar{\boldsymbol{x}}^{\perp}$ is an $N\times K$ matrix with elements $\bar{x}_{kn}^{\perp}$, and $\bar{\boldsymbol{y}}^{\perp}$ is an $N\times1$ vector of $\bar{y}_{n}^{\perp}$.
 This is the formula for an $s_{n}$-weighted IV regression of $\bar{y}_{n}^{\perp}$ on $\bar{x}_{1n}^{\perp},\dots,\bar{x}_{Kn}^{\perp}$ with shocks as instruments, no constant, and the same $\boldsymbol{c}$ matrix.
 Furthermore, as in Proposition 1,

 and similarly for $\iota^{\prime}\boldsymbol{S}\bar{\boldsymbol{x}}^{\prime}$, where $\iota$ is a $N\times1$ vector of ones.
-Therefore, the same estimate is obtained by including a constant in this IV procedure (and the same result holds including a shock-level control vector$q_{n}$ provided $\sum_{n}s_{\ell n}$ has been included in $w_{\ell}$, as in Proposition 5).
+Therefore, the same estimate is obtained by including a constant in this IV procedure (and the same result holds including a shock-level control vector $q_{n}$ provided $\sum_{n}s_{\ell n}$ has been included in $w_{\ell}$, as in Proposition 5).
 The \textbf{$\boldsymbol{c}$ }matrix is again redundant in the just-identified case.

-A natural generalization of the orthogonality condition from Section \ref{sec:orthogonality} and the quasi-experimental framework of Section \ref{sec:QE_assignment} follows.
+A natural generalization of the quasi-experimental framework of Section \ref{sec:QE_assignment} follows.
 Rather than rederiving all of these results, we discuss them intuitively in the setting of \textcite{Jaeger2017}.
 Here $y_{\ell}$ denotes the growth rate of wages in region $\ell$ in a given period (residualized on Mincerian controls), $x_{1\ell}$ is the immigrant inflow rate in that period, and $x_{2\ell}$ is the previous period's immigration rate.
 The residual $\varepsilon_{\ell}$ captures changes to local productivity and other regional unobservables. \textcite[Table 5]{Jaeger2017} estimate this model with two ``past settlement'' instruments $z_{1\ell}=\sum_{n}s_{\ell n}g_{1n}$ and $z_{2\ell}=\sum_{n}s_{\ell n}g_{2n}$, where $s_{\ell n}$ is the share of immigrants from country of origin $n$ in location $\ell$ at a previous reference date and $\boldsymbol{g}_{n}=(g_{1n},g_{2n})^{\prime}$ gives the current and previous period's national immigration rate from $n$.
-When this path of immigration shocks is as-good-as-randomly assigned with respect to the aggregated productivity shocks $\bar{\varepsilon}_{n}$ (satisfying a generalized Assumption 1), the\textbf{ $\boldsymbol{g}_{n}$} are uncorrelated across countries and $\expec{\sum_{n}s_{n}^{2}}\rightarrow0$ (satisfying a generalized Assumption 2), and appropriately generalized regularity conditions from Proposition 3 hold, the multiple-treatment shock orthogonality condition is satisfied: $\sum_{n}s_{n}g_{kn}\bar{\varepsilon}_{n}\xrightarrow{p}0$ for each $k$.
-Then under the relevance and regularity conditions from Proposition 2, again appropriately generalized, the SSIV estimates are consistent: $\hat{\beta}\xrightarrow{p}\beta$.
+When this path of immigration shocks is as-good-as-randomly assigned with respect to the aggregated productivity shocks $\bar{\varepsilon}_{n}$ (satisfying a generalized Assumption 1), the\textbf{ $\boldsymbol{g}_{n}$} are uncorrelated across countries and $\expec{\sum_{n}s_{n}^{2}}\rightarrow0$ (satisfying a generalized Assumption 2), and appropriately generalized regularity conditions hold, the multiple-treatment shock orthogonality condition is satisfied: $\sum_{n}s_{n}g_{kn}\bar{\varepsilon}_{n}\xrightarrow{p}0$ for each $k$.
+Then under the relevance condition from Proposition 2, again appropriately generalized, the SSIV estimates are consistent: $\hat{\beta}\xrightarrow{p}\beta$.

 \paragraph{Effective First-Stage \emph{F}-statistics}

 With one endogenous variable and multiple instruments, the \textcite{MontielOleaPflueger2013} effective first-stage \emph{F}-statistic provides a state-of-art heuristic for detecting a weak first-stage.
 Here we describe a correction to it for SSIV that generalizes the \emph{F}-statistic in the single instrument case discussed in Section \ref{subsec:A1_A2_tests}.
 The Stata command \emph{weakssivtest}, provided with our replication archive, implements this correction.\footnote{Our package extends the \emph{weakivtest} command developed by \textcite{Pflueger2015}.}